-As long as soil temperatures are below 70 degrees, warm season turf grasses will not produce green shoots that require mowing or irrigation.
-Only the roots of grasses, trees and shrubs are active in the winter and generally survive on the sporadic rainfall that the area receives.
-What WILL turn green because of irrigation are the germinating winter weeds like dandelions and henbit, along with cool-season weedy grasses such as rye, fescue, poa annua or rescuegrass.
+First, you must understand that irrigating dormant grass will not make it grow, no matter how hard you try.
+As long as soil temperatures are below 70 degrees, turf grasses will not produce green shoots.
+Only the roots of grasses, trees and shrubs are active in the winter.
+What WILL turn green are the germinating winter weeds like dandelions and henbit, along with cool-season weedy grasses such as rye, fescue, Poa anna or Rescue grass.